mladenjovanovic/shorts/README.md

 Dash: How Important is Maximum Velocity?
 Journal of Strength and Conditioning Research:1.
 DOI: 10.1519/JSC.0000000000002081.

 Furusawa K, Hill AV, and Parkinson JL.
-The dynamics of" sprint" running.
+The dynamics of” sprint” running.
 Proceedings of the Royal Society of London.
 Series B, Containing Papers of a Biological Character 102 (713): 29-42, 1927